MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-format-your-csv-file-for-data-content-migration.md

 |Target DocLib | *Required*.
 Enter the name of the document library with the SharePoint site where the files are migrating to. |
 |Target SubFolder | *Optional*.
 Enter the name of the subfolder in the document library.
 If this column is left empty, the files will be moved to the root level. |

-## Use a JSON file for data migration
+## Use a JSON file for bulk upload

 The following example shows the JSON file format that you can use to migrate your data.